 Excellence in Teaching Awards

-Board of Governors' Award for Teaching Excellence
+Board of Governors' Award for Excellence in Teaching

 The University of North Carolina Board of Governors instituted an award system to underscore the importance of teaching and to encourage, identify, recognize, reward, and support good teaching within the University.
 The Board directed that each of the sixteen campuses establish awards for teaching excellence and to identify one faculty member per year that clearly exhibits those characteristics that sets them apart from the institution's faculty as a distinguished teacher.